-The Duke of Edinburgh's Award (DofE) is the world’s leading youth achievement awards programme for young people and was founded in 1956 by Prince Philip.
+The Duke of Edinburgh's (DofE) Award, founded in 1956 by Prince Philip, is the world’s leading achievement awards programme for young people.

-Taking part in the Duke of Edinburgh's Award (DofE) is a fantastic opportunity to develop and learn new skills - it's also fun and exciting and looks great on your CV!
+Taking part in the DofE is a fantastic opportunity to develop and learn new skills.
+It's also fun and exciting and looks great on your CV!
 Get involved, learn new skills, go on an adventure and show your potential.

 There are three awards levels:

-- Bronze - for those aged school year 9 and older
+- Bronze - school year 9 and older

-- Silver - for those aged school year 10 and older
+- Silver - school year 10 and older

-All three levels have to be started by the time you are 23 and a half and you have until you are 25 to complete your DofE award.
+All three levels have to be started by the time you are 23 and a half, and completed by the time you are 25.

-You need to undertake the activities for a minimum of one hour a week over a set period of time, so they can be fitted in around your school and free time.
-You need to make sure you complete your award by your 25th Birthday.
+Activities need to be undertaken for a minimum of one hour a week over a set period of time.

-What you do in your programme is entirely up to you, but you need to complete all four sections (five, if you are doing Gold) to gain the award.
+What you do in your programme is entirely up to you, but all four sections (five, if you are doing Gold) must be completed to gain the award.

 The sections are:

-- Volunteering - Choose to volunteer for any group or charity
+- Volunteering - Volunteer for any group or charity

 - Physical - Choose any physical activity you enjoy that keeps you fit